logo

 - Vignacourt: spinning and weaving, the "Thuillier-Buridard" and "Clement Lefebvre" Cies.

-The factory that specialized in twisting cotton was located behind the church.
+The factory that specialised in twisting cotton was located behind the church.
 The factory in Thuillier-Burridard Street, where the chimney still stands, was dedicated to the manufacture of fishing nets.

 Vignacourt plant